-Sunday 5 PM to 10:30 PM
+Sunday 5:00 PM to 10:30 PM

-All Dining locations close for fall break, Good Friday, Thanksgiving break, Christmas break, and spring break.
-The Moody Dining Center will be closed from spring graduation through the first week of June including all of May term.
+All dining locations are closed for fall break, Good Friday, Thanksgiving break, Christmas break, and spring break.
+The Moody Dining Center will be closed from spring graduation through the first week of June, including all of the May term.